-Ensuring the educational leader is supported to lead the development and implementation of the educational program and assessment and planning cycle Nominated supervisors and response Ensuring that requirements relating to the nominated supervisor and responsible person are met, including implementing the Staffing policy and procedures (National Law: Section 162, 162A; Regulation 117B) R sible per: R √ son Records and confidentiali ty Keeping a record of the service's compliance with the information listed in Regulation 167 R \checkmark Keeping a record of enrolment and other documents listed in National Law: Section 175 at the service and be available for inspection by an authorised officer R V Ensuring that records are kept confidential and not divulged except as permitted under Regulations 181 and 182 R V Ensuring that records are stored safely and securely for the period set out in Regulation 183 R \checkmark Keeping enrolment and attendance records (Regulations 158, 159, 160, 161, 162) and other documents listed in Regulations 160, 177 and 178 , ensure they are accurate and available to families on request (National Law: section 175).
+Ensuring the educational leader is supported to lead the development and implementation of the educational program and assessment and planning cycle R √ Nominated supervisors and respons sible per son ı Ensuring that requirements relating to the nominated supervisor and responsible person are met, including implementing the Staffing policy and procedures (National Law: Section 162, 162A; Regulation 117B) R Records and confidentiali ty Keeping a record of the service's compliance with the information listed in Regulation 167 R √ Keeping a record of enrolment and other documents listed in National Law: Section 175 at the service and be available for inspection by an authorised officer R V Ensuring that records are kept confidential and not divulged except as permitted under Regulations 181 and 182 R V Ensuring that records are stored safely and securely for the period set out in Regulation 183 R V Keeping enrolment and attendance records (Regulations 158, 159, 160, 161, 162) and other documents listed in Regulations 160, 177 and 178, ensure they are accurate and available to families on request (National Law: section 175).
 If a service approval is transferred, the documents must be transferred to the receiving approved provider (Regulation 184).
-R V
+R √ Child Safe Standards l Facilitating the implementation of the Child Safe Environment and Wellbeing Policy at all levels R √ Communicating the Code of Conduct Policy to all staff, volunteers and leaders and hold them to account to comply with it R V Implementing risk management strategies that focus on preventing, identifying and mitigating risks to children R V Ensuring that staff and volunteers understand their obligations on information sharing and record keeping.
+R V Regularly reviewing the organisation's performance in delivering child safety and wellbeing R √ Ensuring risk assessment and management within the service is properly focused on identifying, preventing and reducing risks of child abuse and harm R V